1770 House Meatloaf with Garlic Sauce

 Why have I never thought of making gravy to go with meatloaf?
 So much better than sugary ketchup.
 (Let’s not get confused here: I love ketchup.
 But I do prefer savory sauces with meat.)
 And this is not even gravy.
 It’s garlic sauce.
 10 cloves of garlic?
 Enough said.
 It’s an Ina Garten meatloaf, alright.

 If you really want to pull out all the stops, make this meatloaf with Aunt Shirley’s Famous Creamy Mashed Potatoes.
 Meatloaf and potatoes, there’s no greater combo, right?
-You could also do these 3 Ingredient Roasted Potatoes with Crunchy Onions.
-And how about a Green Salad with Feta and Beets to go with it?
+You could also do these 3 Ingredient Roasted Potatoes with Crunchy Onions!.
+And how about a soup or salad to go with it?
+Green Salad with Feta and Beets or French Onion Soup would be perfect.
 Yum.

 More recipes to love!